-The mission of academic advising at SUNY Orange is to facilitate student learning, development and success by collaborating with students to develop and implement meaningful and attainable educational plans.
-The College recognizes that academic advising is vital to the educational process and student success, and boasts a thorough advising program that is coordinated by the Advising and Counseling Center in conjunction with the academic departments.
+Academic advising at SUNY Orange is designed to facilitate student learning, development and success by collaborating with students to develop and implement meaningful and attainable educational plans.
+The College recognizes that academic advising is vital to the educational process and student success, and offers a thorough advising program that is coordinated by the Advising and Counseling Center in conjunction with the academic departments.

 Academic advising is an intentional educational process that guides students in the development, implementation and achievement of educational, career and life plans.
-Effective advising includes: assisting students to develop meaningful and attainable goals, make informed decisions and effectively use college resources; providing accurate and timely information about SUNY Orange programs, classes, resources, policies and procedures, as well as transfer and career opportunities; developing an understanding of the college experience and curriculum; facilitating students' self-sufficiency; and fostering students' intellectual and personal development toward academic success and lifelong learning.
+Effective advising includes: assisting students to develop meaningful and attainable goals, make informed decisions and effectively use college resources; providing accurate and timely information about SUNY Orange programs, classes, resources, services, policies and procedures, as well as transfer and c a r e e r opportunities; developing an understanding of the college experience and curriculum; facilitating students' self-sufficiency; and fostering students' intellectual and personal development toward academic success and lifelong learning.